venusdafur/mac-control/README.md

 ## 🚀 Usage

 Once the bot is running and you've granted permissions, you can send commands directly to your Telegram bot from your authorized chat.
 Refer to the `/help` command for a list of available actions.

+**If you have any issues or it appears to not work > check the issues tab in github, if your answer isnt there then please file an issue report**